 Tom ran this test for their “spa” AdWords group first.
 He tested two different personalized pages against the control landing page with no personalized elements:

 In variation 1, he changed the image to a beautiful spa pool and changed the sub-head to include the keyword, “spa”.

 In variation two, he kept the beautiful spa image and made the headline copy symmetrical with the ad.

 The test ran on a sub-set of traffic: users who came in using spa keywords.
 In Optimizely, he set this up by targeting the test to a query string used by a number of the spa ad-groups.
 View variations side-by-side.

 Secret Escapes saw a 32% increase in conversions in new user signups from visitors who received the symmetrical messaging in variation 2, the spa image and symmetrical headline.

 Rather than a one-off, this result translates into a proportional increase in new users for Secret Escapes at no added cost of AdWords spend.
 Next, the team will test symmetric messaging on different ad groups.

 For a logged-in user, visiting the homepage (secretescapes.com) used to be a long list of vacation listings to everywhere from a casino in Las Vegas to a beach in the Dominican Republic.
 Other than timeliness of the deal, there was no rhyme or reason behind why a particular listing appeared.

-“Whilst we curate and hand-pick every offer that features on the site, we don’t do a great job at creating a personal list for our users,” Tom wrote in a post on the Secret Escapes’ tech blog.
+Original logged-in homepage experience for Secret Escapes.“Whilst we curate and hand-pick every offer that features on the site, we don’t do a great job at creating a personal list for our users,”.

 Not anymore.
 After running an experiment that increased conversions, it’s more likely that logged-in users will see homepage listings that are tailored to the types of vacations they have searched for previously.